 The northern coastline is ringed by the hundreds of small islands that form the Bocas del Torro and San Blas Archipelagos.
-Significant islands along the southern coastlines include the Pearl Islands (of Survivor fame
+Significant islands along the southern coastlines include the Pearl Islands (of Survivor fame), Taboga, Cebaco and Coiba.

 Hundreds of rivers drain the land, mostly small; significant ones include the Charges, Chepo, Chucunague, San Pablo, Santa Maria and Tuira.